pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/hw/prog1.md

 `cp -r ~earl/public/csc135/projects/project1 ~/csc135`

-This will place the files in a directory I own into your home csc135 directory.
+This will place the files in a directory I own into your csc135 directory.
-Make a file called project1.cpp and put your source code there.
-You'll also need to make a file named `project_plan.txt`.
-This is where you'll put your project plan.
+Make a file called project1.cpp and place your source code there.
+Complete the project plan in the file named `project_plan.txt`.
+You may also complete it in a Word Document, which you should submit on D2L in 'Program 1 - Project Plan Submission'.

-To submit type:

-`make submit`

-Follow the prompts to send your directory to me.
+To submit type, `make submit` and follow the prompts.
+You should receive an email receipt.